-The white grape comes from France, Synonyms are Altesse de Chaint-Chef, Ecoutoux Blanc, Buisserate, Cherche, Confechien, Coufechien, Cugnette, Cugnette, Cugniette, Jacquère Blanche, Jacquerre, Jaquère, Jacquiere, Martin-Cot, Molette de Montmélian, Plant of Abimes, Plant of Abymes de Myans, Raisin des Abîmes, Redin, Robinet, Roussette, Roussette de Montmelian.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Altesse.
+The white grape variety comes from France, Synonyms are Altesse de Chaint-Chef, Blanc des Ecoutoux, Buisserate, Cherche, Confechien, Coufechien, Cugnete, Cugnette, Cugniette, Jacquère Blanche, Jacquerre, Jaquère, Jacquière, Martin-Cot, Molette de Montmélian, Plant des Abimes, Plant des Abymes de Myans, Raisin des Abîmes, Redin, Robinet, Roussette, Roussette de Montmelian.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Altesse.
 Molette or Roussette d'Ayze be confused.
-According to 2013 were done DNA analysis it is a crossroads Gouais blanc x unknown partner.
-The image above is from "Ampélographie - Traité général de viticulture" by Victor Vermorel and Pierre Viala,
+According to 2013 DNA analysis is an intersection Gouais Blanc x unknown partner.
+The picture above comes from Victor's “Ampélographie - Traité général de viticulture” Vermorel and Pierre Viala,

-The medium maturing, high yielding vine is prone to black rot and Botrytis, but resistant to both mildews, It provides fruity-fresh, alcohol-rich white wines for quick enjoyment.
+The medium-ripening, productive vine is susceptible to black rot and Botrytis but resistant to both mildews, It provides fruity-fresh, low-alcohol white wines for quick enjoyment.
 A first description dates from 1868.
 The variety is in the region Savoy widespread.
-It is mostly used as a blend and is in the areas Bugey and Vin de Savoie authorized.
-There are also other stocks on the northern side Rhone, The cultivated area in France is 1,013 hectares.
-In Portugal It is only on a hectare in the area Beiras grown.
-In 2010, a total of 1,014 hectares were recorded (Kym Anderson ).
+It mostly serves as a blend and is in the areas Bugey and Vin de Savoie authorized.
+There are also other stocks on the northern one Rhone, The acreage in France is 1,013 hectares.
+In Portugal it will only be on one hectare in the area Beiras grown.
+In 2010, a total of 1,014 hectares were recorded (cym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012